-The first phase of the development of the Community Access Plan as been a rewarding and enlightening experience.
+The development of the Community Access Plan has been a rewarding and enlightening experience.

 In comparison with the community access plan previously developed by Coychurch community council, the task has been challenging.
 Whereas Coychurch is a village akin to Coity village, the Coity Higher area contains a number of connected communities each with differing transport challenges.